Supermagnum/double-dip/README.md

 # double-dip
-A small PCB that uses two TL082BCP  op amps to amplify a signal from a contact microphone.
+A small PCB that uses a TL082BCP chip with two op amps to amplify a signal from a contact microphone.

 SMD adapter with LT6234 :
 https://aisler.net/p/IXOHRKHO
 https://github.com/Supermagnum/smd-adapter
 It has lower self noise.

 It has balanced output,input and should run on +48 phantom power.
 Shielded cable must be used for connection to the piezo crystals.
 Please use 0,5 W metal film resistors with 1% tolerance or better and audio quality capacitors.